EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 #### Implementing the Function

+Functions should be implemented in the GitHub repo stan-dev/math, not in this repo, stan-dev/stan.
+That means you need a new issue for the math repo and unit tests there.
+When that's all done and tested, you can come back to do the Stan pieces of the puzzle, which are straightforward.

 Implement the new function in the appropriate location, most likely in the [stan/math](https://github.com/stan-dev/math) repository and include it in the appropriate header files.
 The best way to figure out where this is and how to implement the function is to find a similar function already in the API and use it as a model.
 You can grep to see where it's included.

 It is important to implement the function in such a way that it is templated such that it can be called with auto-diff variables for parameters and double values for data.
 Again, see the existing functions for examples.